vaimo/chromedriver-send-keys-issue/README.md

 1. Use some Linux distro (issue not repeatable on MacOS, on validation done on Windows)
 1. Have Composer installed (https://getcomposer.org)
+1. Make sure that display server (xorg) is being used on the terminal session
 1. Make sure you have the latest Chrome browser installed.
 1. (updating Chrome) `sudo apt-get update && sudo apt-get --only-upgrade install google-chrome-stable`